 )

 images_scale = 3.0 renders images at 3× resolution for high-quality extraction.
-Convert a textbook PDF and save all figures:
+Now, we convert a textbook PDF and save all its figures:

 file_path = Path("data/sample_textbook.pdf")